 Microsoft does not yet support hibernation in all regions.

 Hibernation is supported on persistent desktop pools only.
-This includes some GPU dsktops.
+This includes some GPU desktops.

 It is not supported on non-persistent desktops or application servers.